-We really are getting our sensitive skin ‘caps’ on this week.
-So after our chat about, how to TELL IF you have sensitive skin and WHY we should all treat out skin as sensitive once in a while, I thought what my readers need is a low-down of all the best sensitive skin ingredients out there and ‘how the hell’ to find them!
+We really are getting our sensitive skin caps on this week eh.
+So after our chat about, how to TELL IF you have sensitive skin and WHY we should all treat out skin as sensitive once in a while, I thought what you really need is a low-down of all the best sensitive skin ingredients out there and how the heck to find them!
 Here comes 10 ingredient lovelies which are fantastically, super-soothing for sensitive skin.

 1. Bisabolol – Extracted from Chamomile

 This is where you can give your-self a huge pat on the back for being super savvy – I bet you already guessed this one.
-Chamomile is one of those, ‘old wives tales’ that folk-medicine has ingrained into our memories.
+Chamomile is one of those, old wives tales that folk-medicine has ingrained into our memories.
 Chamomile = skin soothing, and you know what, I am so happy to tell you there is absolute truth in this.
-Hell yes!
+Heck yes (!)

-There is an even better version of chamomile, that is [wait for it] even better for sensitive skin.
-Essential oils contain a lot of other ingredients, so as well as that super skin soothing ‘part’ of chamomile essential oil, there are also some skin irritants in there, that’s just the way essential oils are.
+There’s an even better version of chamomile, which is [wait for it] even better for sensitive skin.
+Essential oils contain a lot of other ingredients.
+As well as that super skin soothing ‘part’ of chamomile, there are also some skin irritants in the mix.
+That’s just the way essential oils are.
 Can’t knock em ‘cus they do smell YUM!

 2. Calendula Extract

 A lot of naturals are hero’d at being great for sensitive skin, one case where this absolutely rings true is for Calendula oil.
 This guy has science behind it when it comes to treating sensitive skin conditions like dermatitis.
 If you say, may have, somehow, not quite sure how it happened, spent a wink too long in the sun, and got a wee bit pink, then reach for this skin soothing lovely.
 It’s proven better than Aloe Vera.
 Now there’s something to look out for.